talut/rn-secure-storage/README.md

 Secure Storage for React Native (Android & iOS)

-Note: This package is more improved version of [react-native-secure-key-store](https://github.com/pradeep1991singh/react-native-secure-key-store) With RNSecureStorage now under api 23 is supporting too.
+Note: This package is more improved version of [react-native-secure-key-store](https://github.com/pradeep1991singh/react-native-secure-key-store), with RNSecureStorage now under api 23 is supporting too.

-###IOS
+### IOS

 RNSecureStorage is using Keychain for secure storaging.

-###Android
+### Android

 Under API 23 RNSecureStorage is using [secure-preferences](https://github.com/scottyab/secure-preferences/) by [@scottyab](https://github.com/scottyab)